openstack/api-site/firstapp/source/introduction.rst

 .. todo:: print() ?

-Once you have configured permissions, you will need to know where to access the application.
+Once you have configured permissions, you must know where to access the application.

 Introduction to Floating IPs